swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 ## Context and Problem Statement

 SWC wants to support load, run plugins in the native binary for the custom transform behavior.
-SWC already have priliminary support to load plugins in its node.js JS bindings but it has known limitations.
+SWC already have preliminary support to load plugins in its node.js JS bindings but it has known limitations.

 ## Decision Drivers <!-- optional -->